top of page

 Some of the flightpaths for Gatwick and Heathrow are also over the same area

 Some of the flightpaths for Gatwick and Heathrow are also over the same area.
-Large aircraft frequently fly as low as low as 5,000ft, often early in the morning or late at night.
+Large aircraft frequently fly as low as 5,000ft, often early in the morning or late at night.
 With the restrictions on night flights ending next year, it is a concern that more aircraft could be using these flightpaths at night.

 Calibration of instrument landing systems